Solcany/matussolcany.com/content/projects/bloom/index.md

 Instead of showing most recent instances of activity, we wanted to visualize the activity of the library as a living, breathing and growing system.
 Bloom is an ever growing animated spiral shaped branch, whenever a medium is returned to the library a new flower starts to bloom.
 Properties of the flower are parametrically defined by the medium’s metadata.

 I collaborated with Lucia Dubačová and [Philo Van Kemenade](https://phivk.com/).
-At the beginning i worked on the concept, later on I drew flower sketches which became foundations for their parametric versions.
+At the beginning i worked on the concept, later on I drew flower sketches which became foundations for the parametric versions.
 In the end I designed the face of the visualization.

 {{<diptych src1="image/bloom2a.jpg" alt1="A graph showing the relationship between the amount of stamen and petals with photos of real flowers" src2="image/bloom2b.jpg" alt2="A graph with illustrations of generated flowers inspired by the flowers in the first graph">}}